 Anderson Consultancy only offer farm investment opportunities that are aligned with its own Vision and Values.

-Located on the foothills of Mt Ruapehu and just minutes away from National Park, Oio Station offers the astute investor more than just a solid farming investment.
+Located in northern Southland, Mt Hamilton Station offers the astute investor more than just a solid farming investment.